-From 2002 onwards artisanal boats from other port, Conil, have begun to direct its fishing activity to P. bogaraveo in different fishing grounds and with different fishing gear

-(longlines) than the "voracera" fleet boats.
+From 2002 onwards artisanal boats from other port, Conil, have begun to direct its fishing activity to P. bogaraveo in different fishing grounds and with different fishing gear (longlines) than the "voracera" fleet boats.
 Nowadays, only around s9 boats are developing this fishery.

 In addition, Moroccan longliners have been fishing in the Strait of Gibraltar area since 2001.
 Around 102 boats are mainly based in Tangier and their average technical characteristics are: 20 GRT, 160 CV and about ten years old.
-Moreover, 435 artisanal boats (± 15 CV, ≤ 2 GRT and 4-6 m length) also target this species in the Strait of Gibraltar area (S. Benchoucha, pers.com.).
+Moreover, 435 artisanal boats (±15 CV, $\leq$ 2 GRT and 4-6 m length) also target this species in the Strait of Gibraltar area (S. Benchoucha, pers.com.).
 The WG considers the account of Moroccan data appropriate as the fishery operates in the same area as the Spanish fishery and obviously targets the same stock.
 Unfortunately, no updated information was available in 2015 and no new information from the Moroccan fishery has been received in the last three years.

 Figure A.2.1.
-Red sea bream Spanish fishery of the Strait of Gibraltar: Yearly soaking positions footprints from observers on-board programme (from Gil et al., WD 19 to the 2011 ICES WGDEEP).
+Blackspot seabream Spanish fishery of the Strait of Gibraltar: Yearly soaking positions footprints from observers on-board programme (from Gil et al., WD to the 2011 ICES WGDEEP).

-It should be noted that not all the catches/landings from Strait of Gibraltar do not come exclusively from ICES Subarea 9: however it was considered from the same stock unless the fishing area is placed between different Regional Organizations/Commissions (ICES, GCFM and CECAF) borders (Figure A.2.2).
+It should be noted that not all the catches/landings from Strait of Gibraltar do not come exclusively from ICES Subarea 9: however it was considered from the same stock unless the fishing area is placed between different Regional Organizations/Commissions (ICES, GFCM and also CECAF) borders (Figure A.2.2).

 Figure A.2.2.
-Red seabream Spanish "voracera" fishery of the Strait of Gibraltar: spatial distribution of landings in 2014 (from Gil et al., 2016)
+Red seabream Spanish "voracera" fishery of the Strait of Gibraltar: spatial distribution of landings from 2014 (top) to 2018 (bottom) (from Gil et al., 2016, 2017, 2018 and 2019).

-Detailed information from Portuguese fisheries has been provided to the Working Group by Araújo et al. (WD to the WGDEEP 2016).
-As well as in other Spanish places in Subarea 9, it is admitted that there is no target fishery towards Red (blackspot) seabream in Portugal mainland: the species is usually caught as by-catch of fisheries targeting other species.
+Detailed information from Portuguese fisheries has been provided to the Working Group by Araújo et al. (WD to the 2016 WGDEEP, WD to the 2017 WGDEEP), Farias et al. (WD to the 2018 WGDEEP) and Farias and Figueiredo (WD to the 2019 WGDEEP).
+As well as in other Spanish places in Subarea 9, it is admitted that there is no target fishery towards blackspot sea bream in Portugal mainland although the species can be seasonally targeted: the species is usually caught as by-catch of fisheries targeting other species.
 The majority of deep-water species landings as fresh fish in mainland Portugal correspond to the polyvalent fleet, which uses mainly longlines, while landings from trawlers are the second more relevant.
 The main landing ports (≈89% of the species mainland Portugal total landings) from North to South are: Matosinhos, Aveiro, Nazaré, Peniche, Sesimbra and Sagres.
 Among those, higher landings were registered in the southern ones (Peniche, Sagres and Sesimbra), possibly due to a higher abundance of the species in the nearby fishing grounds.

-Araújo et al. (WD to the WGDEEP 2016) presents information of Red (blackspot) seabream spatial distribution from Portuguese research surveys.
-In continental Por-tugal this species distributes along the coast, but has been preferentially caught in the southern waters.
-It seems to have a patchy distribution; occurring predominantly in the same areas over the years were the groundfish survey take place (Figure A.2.3).
+Araújo et al. (WD to the WGDEEP 2016, WD to the WGDEEP 2017) presents information of blackspot seabream spatial distribution from Portuguese research surveys.
+In continental Portugal this species distributes along the coast, but has been preferentially caught in the southern waters.
+It seems to have a patchy distribution; occurring predominantly in the same areas over the years were the groundfish survey take place, frequently at the Arrifana dept strata from 200 to 500 meters depth (Figure A.2.3).

 Figure A.2.3.
-Red (blackspot) seabream in ICES Subarea 9: Species spatial distribution along the Portuguese slope based on the Portuguese Autumn Groundfish Survey (PT-GFS) information between 1990 and 2015 (no survey was conducted in 2012) (from Araújo et al., WD to the 2016 WGDEEP).
+Blackspot seabream in ICES Subarea 9: Species spatial distribution along the Portuguese slope based on the Portuguese Autumn Groundfish Survey (PT-GFS) information between 1990 and 2015 (no survey was conducted in 2012) (left) and density distribution at the Arrifana depth strata (right) (from Araújo et al., WDs to the 2016 and 2017 WGDEEP).